The Hundred Parishes: Origins

 The idea of recognising the area for its special heritage characteristics was originally conceived by local historian and author David Heathcote.
-A steering group of local historians, conservationists and a local authority representative, spearheaded by the Essex branch of the Campaign to Protect Rural England (CPRE), progressed the idea and defined a boundary.
+A steering group of local historians, conservationists and a local authority representative progressed the idea and defined a boundary.
 The name arose in response to the fact that the defined area covered just over 100 administrative parishes.
 The initiative steadily gained support and the Hundred Parishes name was approved in 2012 at a constitutional conference to which all local authorities and many other local organisations were invited.
 The conference was attended by delegates from more than 30 authorities and organisations and The Hundred Parishes Society was established as a company limited by guarantee immediately afterwards.

 The Hundred Parishes Society

 This society was formed to raise public consciousness of the area and to encourage preservation of the area's special characteristics.
 It was formed in 2012 and launched to the general public in 2014 after being registered by the Charity Commission.
 Its website www.hundredparishes.org.uk includes introductions to each of the area's 103 administrative parishes and to a number of notable people associated with the area, as well as a wide range of articles about the area and an extensive series of walk routes which website visitors are encouraged to download at no cost: each parish is included in at least one route.
 Some routes start and finish at railway stations and others are "quiet lane walks" avoiding footpaths.
 Membership of the Society is open to households and organisations and includes a growing number of parish councils.

 In 2018 the Society published the first book to focus on the area, The Hundred Parishes: An Introduction (ISBN 978-1-5272-1881-9).
 This hardback book comprises 432 pages and includes almost a thousand photos.
 The text and photos focus on the area's history and extensive heritage.
 The book was well received and is now out of print, although copies are available through libraries.